Hennepin County, Minnesota: Politics

 Like most urban counties nationwide, Hennepin County is a Democratic stronghold.
-It has voted Democratic in every election since 1964, except for 1972 when Richard Nixon won the county as part of a national landslide.
+It has voted Democratic in every election since 1964, except for 1972, when Richard Nixon won the county as part of a national landslide.
+It is also a state bellwether county, having voted for Minnesota's statewide winner in every election since 1964, the longest such streak in the state.
 In 2020, Joe Biden won 70% of the vote in the county, the largest percentage for any candidate since 1904.

-At state level, the county is no less Democratic.
-For governorship and Senate, the last Republicans to win the county were Arne Carlson in 1994 and David Durenberger in 1988, respectively.
+At the state level, the county is no less Democratic.
+For governor and U.S. Senate, the last Republicans to win the county were Arne Carlson in 1994 and David Durenberger in 1988, respectively.